-If you enter at the end of the work day or over the weekend, you’ll have to wait until the next business day to be accepted.
+If you enter at the end of the work day or over the weekend, you may have to wait until the next business day to be accepted.

-Why can I only enter 3 contests with one Instructable?
+Why can I only enter one contest with one Instructable?

 Why was I rejected from the contest?